appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. External user authentication service shall be an ADA approved service; and
+1. An ADA-approved external user authentication service may be used.
-2. Non-ADA approved service lookup secrets description shall describe how the secrets are sufficiently random such that they would expire or be rejected with the brute force protections prior before it is statistically possible for an attacker to guess the secret.
+2. If a non-ADA approved service is used, lookup secrets description shall describe how the secrets are sufficiently random such that they would expire or be rejected with the brute force protections prior before it is statistically possible for an attacker to guess the secret.

 *L2*
-1. External user authentication service shall be an ADA approved service; and
+1. An ADA-approved external user authentication service may be used.
-2. Non-ADA approved service lookup secrets shall be verified that the secrets are sufficiently random such that they would expire or be rejected with the brute force protections prior before it is statistically possible for an attacker to guess the secret.
+2. If a non-ADA approved service is used, lookup secrets shall be verified that the secrets are sufficiently random such that they would expire or be rejected with the brute force protections prior before it is statistically possible for an attacker to guess the secret.
 Randomness shall be based on observation.